 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-almond flour brownies stacked with white background.
+almond flour brownies stacked on a white surface.

 almond flour brownie ingredients labeled in glass bowls.